dd32/td-gh-ex/readme.txt

 6. Click Add New, then click Upload, then click Choose File.
 7. After WordPress installs the theme, click Activate.
 8. You've successfully installed your new theme!

+-- Slider setup.

+This theme uses the featured content module of the Jetpack plugin to setup the fullscreen slider.
+Visit this page: http://jetpack.me/ to read more about Jetpack and how to install it.

+After installing and activating the Jetpack plugin follow these steps:

+1. Sign into your WordPress dashboard and add a new page or modify an existing one.
+2. Under Page Attributes select the Fullscreen Slider template and save.
+3. (Optional) Go to Settings > Appearances, and select this page as static page.
+4. Add a new post and give this page a 'featured' tag and add a featured image.
+5. Repeat step 4 for any additional slides (maximum = 5).
+Good luck! ;)

 --------------------